 - Or what about paying payroll costs now that won’t be earned by employees until a future date?

-- One potential concern would be the formulas provided by SBA so far for the cash compensation limit seem to assume 8 weeks’ worth of wages.
-Additionally there are the same concerns about lawmakers’ intentions and documentation requirements.
+- One potential concern would be the formulas provided by the SBA so far for the cash compensation limit seem to assume eight weeks’ worth of wages.
+Additionally, there are the same concerns about lawmakers’ intentions and documentation requirements.